scottjason/fly-me-to-the-moon/README.md

 **Description**

-**fly me to the moon** is a fully 3D-animated driven applicatin using webGL technologies from Cesium and Three.js.
+**fly me to the moon** is a 3D-animated driven application using webGL technologies from Cesium and Three.js.
 It is a client-side app that attempts to provide both a visual and technical experience.

 This application uses a large extent of the webGL camera.
 A user can fly to anywhere on Earth.
 Or they can select "anywhere but here" and fly to 25-handpicked destinations, many considered the most beautful on our planet.
 There is also an option to fly home where the user's current location is collected using the Navigator API.